 - Resource type - Custom Inputs can be added in many places within SingleOps.
 These include the elements displayed in the list below.
-NOTE: one resource type which is not as intuitive: if you need something to show on the job completion page, add it as a visit resource type.

 - Name - Add a descriptive name for your custom input

 - Order - custom inputs of the same resource type are normally presented on the page in the order that they were created - but should you later create a custom input which you wish to appear above/before another, you can assign it an ordinal value: '1' = 'first', '2' = 'second', etc. Any/all inputs with assigned order will present in the order dictated by their ordinals, then any remaining unassigned will present in the order they were created.

 - Input type - select the best method for capturing your information; Note, the dropdown menu provides added report functionality and an import/export tool for quick updates.